Gin Basil Mojito

 • Club soda – You can also use unflavored bubbly water if you prefer, as there’s really not much difference.
 We often just pop a bottle in our SodaStream to make carbonated water for cocktails instead of buying club soda from the store.

-A gin mojito with lime and fresh basil.
+A gin basil mojito garnished with lime and fresh basil in a collins glass.

 Equipment